Diagnosing Lupus and Lupus Tests

 - Kidney and Liver Assessment: Because lupus can affect these organs, blood tests will be done to see how well they are functioning.

-- Urinalysis: An increased protein level or red blood cells in the urine can occur in lupus if it has affected your kidneys (this is called lupus nephritis).
-An examination of a sample of your urine sample can determine how effective your kidneys are at filtering the blood to eliminate waste.
+- Urinalysis: An increased protein level or red blood cells in the urine can occur in lupus if it has affected your kidneys.
+Some form of kidney damage is seen in roughly 50% of those living with lupus.
+If your primary care physician or rheumatologist believes that you are at risk for lupus nephritis

 - Antiphospholipid Antibodies (APLs): Antiphospholipid antibodies are a group of chemicals that attack certain aspects of normal cell membranes – they are an expression of autoimmunity.
 They are present in approximately one out of every two people with lupus.
 A positive test can help confirm diagnosis as well as help identify women with lupus who have certain risks (like blood clots and miscarriage) that would require preventative treatment and monitoring.
 Note that the presence of phospholipids also occurs in people without lupus and therefore, their presence alone is not enough for a lupus diagnosis.